DataJuggler/BlazorFileUpload/README.md

 <b>Nuget Package: DataJuggler.Blazor.FileUpload</b>

 All the credit goes to Steve Sanderson's BlazorFileInput component.
-I created this project so I can create a Blazor project and use all Dot Net Core components without using Dot Net Standard, so I can create a Blazor UI Factory that has been on my to do list.
+I created this project so I can create a Blazor project and use all Dot Net Core components without using Dot Net Standard.

 This repo contains a working sample: https://github.com/DataJuggler/BlazorFileUpload